-On February 21, 1888, Taiwan Governor Liu Ming-chuan announced the Taiwan Postal Act, which contained sixteen articles and established the Taiwan Directorate General of Posts for official postal operations starting March 22 of the same year.
+On February 21, 1888 (the 14th year of Emperor Guang-syu, Qing Dynasty), Taiwan Governor Liu Ming-chuan announced the Taiwan Postal Act, which contained sixteen articles and established the Taiwan Directorate General of Posts for official postal operations starting March 22 of the same year.

 In 1895, after the Sino-Japanese War, the Japanese government, which had taken over ruling of Taiwan, enforced the Postal Regulations and Postal Act.
 The postal services were slowly transferred from the field post offices to the Department of Transportation.
-The Mail Delivery Division of the Department of Transportation, similar to the regional head offices of R.O.C., was in charge of mail service, savings, money order, simple life insurance and postal annuity.
+The Mail Delivery Division of the Department of Transportation, similar to the regional head offices of R.O.C., was in charge of postal service, savings, money order, simple life insurance and postal annuity.

-Modern postal service in China was formally established on March 20, 1896 by the Customs House.
-In 1911, the postal service severed its relationship with Customs House and became the Directorate General of Posts.
-In 1930, the Directorate General of Postal Remittances and Saving Banks was established.
-In 1935, when the Postal Act was proclaimed and Organic Act of Directorate General of the Postal Remittances & Savings Bank was formulated.
-It was renamed to Director General of the Postal Remittances & Savings Bank, which was under the command of the Directorate General of Posts, Ministry of Transportation and Communications.
+Modern postal service in China was formally established on March 20, 1896 (the 22nd Year of Emperor Guangsyu, Qing Dynasty) by the Customs House.
+In 1911 (the 3rd Year of Emperor Syuan-tong, Qing Dynasty), the postal service severed its relationship with the Customs House and became the Directorate General of Posts.
+In 1930, the Directorate General of Postal Remittances and Savings Banks was established.
+In 1935, when the Postal Act was proclaimed and Organic Act of Directorate General of the Postal Remittances & Savings Bank was formulated, it was renamed to Directorate General of the Postal Remittances & Savings Bank, which was under the command of the Directorate General of Posts, Ministry of Transportation and Communications.
 Simple life insurance plans were offered the same year.
-In 1946 Taiwan Posts and Telecommunications Administration was established.
+In 1946 Taiwan Posts and Telecommunications Administrations was established.
 In 1949 the Directorate moved from the Mainland to Taiwan, and the Taiwan Postal Administration (TPA) was established.
 In 1980, responding to the needs of its business development, the TPA was split into the northern, central and southern regional head offices.

-With repaid social change and development of information technology and in light of economic liberalization and globalization, the Directorate General of Posts had to deal with the competition from private courier services in urban areas and also the intense competition faced in its banking and life insurance businesses.
-Breaking the limitations on postal service operations and conforming with government policies to remain state-run corporations and under the operation of mail, savings and life insurance businesses, the Directorate General of Posts revised the Postal Act in July 2002.
-Moreover, the Directorate General of Posts was corporatized to become Chunghwa Post Co., Ltd., with 100% ownership by the MOTC on January 1, 2003.
+With rapid social change and development of information technology and in light of Taiwan joining World Trade Organization and fast opening of the domestic market, the Directorate General of Posts strengthened its business nature, improved service efficiency, and meet customer demand in response to the changes in telecommunication structure and the intense competition faced in its banking and life insurance businesses.
+Conforming with government policies to remain state-run corporations and under the operation of postal, banking and life insurance businesses, the Directorate General of Posts revised the Postal Act in July 2002.
+Moreover, the Directorate General of Posts was corporatized to become Chunghwa Post Co., Ltd., with 100% ownership by the MOTC.
 The assets and liabilities as well as the businesses of the Directorate General of Posts were transferred to the new entity for continuous operation.